remzmike/remzmike.github.io/mk-resume.md

 Over 20 years of programming freedom.
 Remote work is my default.

-I am a good programmer who wants to write code and design systems.
-I like straightforward.
-I don't mind minimal.
-I usually have some ideas.
+I want to write code and design systems.
+I like straightforward and iterative.
 I am not a salesman.
-I am a real programmer.
+I am a serious programmer.
 Show me the code.

-Review sample code and exercises @ https://remzmike.github.io/
+Please review my code and exercises at https://remzmike.github.io/

+**March 13, 2019 – Present**
+Senior Software Developer at Assurance America in Sandy Springs, Georgia

+Contracted to help finish porting a large Silverlight application to Angular.

+* Front-end using Angular 7, Typescript, Angular Redux, RxJS
+* Back-end using C#, .NET, .NET Standard, MSSQL

-**March 13, 2017 – Present**
+**March 13, 2017 – March 8, 2019**
 Senior Software Developer at Momentum Telecom in Kennesaw, Georgia

 Modifications to legacy ASP&#46;NET Webforms application.